IndicoDataSolutions/ocr-migration/README.md

 python3 ocr_migration.py omni_to_read.yaml --new_dataset_id 13431 --num_docs 1
 ```

-Finally, you can apply the revised labels to your new dataset.
-Be warned that this will overwrite any existing labels.
+**Finally, you can apply the revised labels to your new dataset.**

+Be warned that this will overwrite any existing labels on that labelset.

 ```
 python3 apply_labels.py new/revised_labels.json --new_export_path new/raw_export.csv --dataset_id 13431 --workflow_name "Workflow converted to ReadAPI"